 In this program, International Relations is broadly understood to include comparative government, political history, and international business.
 The lectures, readings, and class discussions will explore various theoretical perspectives, giving insight into the main actors, institutions, and issues facing the world today.
 Through the organizing concepts of security, identity, and globalization, the course explores a range of critical concepts, including the role of the nation-state, the rise of international integration, the rise of ethnic and religions regionalism, political violence and terrorism, the causes of war, and the environmental future.
 Students are also encouraged to explore Oxford and learn about the Oxford system of education, to better understand the various ways that universities might be organized.

-The program is coordinated by its Associate Director, Mr Corey Gustafson, Lecturer in Political Science, California State University—San Bernardino.
+The program is coordinated by its Director, Mr Corey Gustafson, Lecturer in Political Science, California State University—San Bernardino.
 Mr Gustafson can be reached at [email protected].

 At the conclusion of the course, successful students will be issued a transcript by OSAP which will recommend 3 US semester credits for the course.
 The transcript will include a covering letter, Academic Report (listing the course title, grade, and recommended credits), and the course syllabus.